 Get a responsive website

 Google says 61% of users are unlikely to return to a mobile site they had trouble accessing and 40% visit a competitor’s site instead (McKinsey & Company).
 This is a dangerous way to lose potential customers to your competition.
-Consumers check websites for various kinds of information, like if a few want a quick access to locations, map and business hours, others may want to check product details and pricing.
+Consumers check websites for various kinds of information, like if a few want quick access to locations, map and business hours, others may want to check product details and pricing.
 It’s important that they can find this information in a responsive website that fits their mobile screen.

 Based on what information your customers are interested in, you can accordingly render the required data into the mobile app.
 For instance, news and company histories are good for desktop websites and might not get too many eyeballs on mobile devices, so you can eliminate such stuff.
 Organize the content in a way that the important information fits in nicely for viewing.
 You can also implement larger navigation buttons on the mobile website.